 All digital assets, metadata and content of Microsoft Office and PDF documents are extracted and made searchable.
 Search allows sophisticated filtering on assets and fully respects the proper permissions.
 Metadata is covered in detail in metadata in Digital Asset Management.

-AEM Assets supports multiple ways of organizing content.
+Experience Manager Assets supports multiple ways of organizing content.
 You can organize them in a hierarchical manner using folders or you can organize them in an unordered, ad-hoc manner, using for example tags.
 Users can edit tags in the DAM Asset Editor where sub-assets, renditions, and metadata are displayed.

 The most basic way to organize assets is to save these in folders.
 It is analogous to organizing files in folders in our local filesystem.
 For more information about how to create and manage folders, see Manage assets.
 How you name files and folders, how you arrange sub-folders, and how you handle the files within these folders can have a significant impact on how those assets are processed.
 By using consistent and appropriate file and folder naming strategies, along with good metadata practice, you can make the most of your digital assets repository.